Gonbad-e Kavus

-Gonbad-e Kavus (گنبد کاووس) (Note: Also romanized as Gonbade Kâvus, Gonbæde Kavus, Gonbad-e Kāvus, Gonbad-e Kāvūs, Gonbad-i Kāvoos, and Gonbadekavoos; also known as Gonbad Qābūs, Gonbad Qavoos, Gunbad-i-Kāvūs, Gunbad-i-Kāwās, Gunbad-i-Kāwūs, and Günbədkavus) is a city in the Central District of Gonbad-e Kavus County, Golestan Province, Iran, serving as capital of both the county and the district.
+Gonbad-e Kabus (گنبد قابوس) (Note: Also romanized as Gonbade Kâvus, Gonbæde Kavus, Gonbad-e Kāvus, Gonbad-e Kāvūs, Gonbad-i Kāvoos, and Gonbadekavoos; also known as Gonbad Qābūs, Gonbad Qavoos, Gunbad-i-Kāvūs, Gunbad-i-Kāwās, Gunbad-i-Kāwūs, and Günbədkavus) is a city in the Central District of Gonbad-e Kavus County, Golestan province, Iran, serving as capital of both the county and the district.

-The modern name, meaning "the tower of Kavus", is a reference to the most imposing ancient monument in the city.
-The historic name cannot now be restored, because it was assigned to the neighboring historical city of Astarabad in the 1930s by the Iranian government.
-At one point, it was even known as the city of Dasht-e Gorgan, meaning "the Plains of Gorgan".
+The modern name is a reference to an imposing ancient tower, the Tomb of Qabus.
+The monument itself was assigned to the neighboring historical city of Astarabad in the 1930s by the Iranian government.
+The city has also been known by the name Dasht-e Gorgan, meaning "the Plains of Gorgan".

 In the historical times, the city's populations were made up of various Iranic peoples such as the ancient and eponymous Hyrcanians, Parthians and eventually the Khurasani Persians.

 Today, however, the population is a mix of Turkmens, Iranian Azerbaijanis, Sistanis, Baluch, Semnanis, and Khorasanis.

-The city is famous for its historic brick tower of the same name.
-The city has an ethnically diverse population and the biggest ethnic group is Persians followed by Iranian Azeris and Turkmens.
 The Persians and Iranian Azeris tend to mainly follow Shia Islam while the Turkmens are mostly Sunni Muslim.